-Wireless earbuds are often essential to our day-to-day lives.
-We wear them for work, working out, streaming music, and looking at social media feeds.
+Whether you’re wearing them to focus at work, get through your workout, or scroll through social media feeds, wireless earbuds are usually essential to our day-to-day lives.
 In the US, Apple AirPods have become the most popular choice (they’re even one of the most purchased tech products on our site).
 However, they’re not the only option out there.

 That’s why we tried over a dozen wireless earbuds from the biggest brands on the market: to find the best earbuds for every kind of lifestyle.